xietiankai/auditing-sensitivity-graph-ranking/README.md

 ```
 $ npm start
 ```
 Visit localhost:3000 in your browser.
-For the best result, please use Chrome.
+For the best result, please use Chrome full-screen mode with 1920 x1080 resolution screen.

 ### License